Master the King of All Exercises

 4. I have one day a week where all I read are journal articles.
 Sometimes it is entertaining, and sometimes it’s like reading stereo instructions.
 It depends on journal – and regular ol’ luck with respect to what’s going on in the research world.
 I’ll keep it pretty random and just type in a search term like “sports medicine” or “strength training.”
 We also have The Journal of Bodywork and Movement Therapies delivered to the office so that our staff can look that over.

 5. I read a few blogs/newsletters each day in both training/nutrition/manual therapy/rehabilitation and business/personal development.
-For the first category, I’ve listed several on my recommended resources page.
-For the second category (business/personal development), I like FitBusinessInsider.com, Alwyn Cosgrove, Seth Godin, Tim Ferris, Thomas Plummer, and Chris McCombs.
+I've listed several on my recommended resources page.
 There are loads more out there; these are just the tip of the iceberg and the ones that I tend to read more frequently.

-6. I’ll usually have a DVD set or webinar going as often as possible.
-For instance, last week, I checked out the Muscle Imbalances Revealed webinar series (it was good stuff, as I noted in my review the other day).
-I tend to prefer DVDs more than webinars, though, as I can watch them in fast-forward and make people talk faster to save time!
+6. I'll usually have a DVD set or webinar going as often as possible.
+We've got a great library in the office at Cressey Sports Performance, and I'm fortunate to have a lot of stuff sent to me for free to review here on the blog.
+I tend to prefer DVDs more than webinars, as I can watch them in fast-forward and make people talk faster to save time!

 7. I talk to and email with a handful of other coaches about programming and business ideas and new things we’re doing.
 I wouldn’t call it a mastermind group, or anything even close to one in terms of organization, but it is good to know that whenever I want to bounce an idea off someone, I have several people I can contact.
 On the training side of things, a few guys that come to mind are Mike Robertson, Neil Rampe, Mike Reinold, Bill Hartman, and Tony Gentilcore.
 On the business side of things, I’m lucky to have Alwyn Cosgrove and Pat Rigsby as good dudes who are only an email or phone call away.
 I think that the take-home message is that if you surround yourself with the right people, answers that would normally elude you are really right at hand.